-Prior to joining the history department at North Carolina State University she was on the faculty at Bucknell University and the University of Pennsylvania.
-She has also taught courses at Duke University Law School, and at the Folger Shakespeare Library, where she is a member of the Steering Committee of the Center for the History of British Political Thought.
+Prior to joining the history department at North Carolina State University, Rudolph was on the faculty at Bucknell University and the University of Pennsylvania.
+She regularly teaches seminars in legal history at Duke University School of Law, and has co-directed a research seminar at the Folger Institute, part of the Folger Shakespeare Library in Washington DC, where she is a member of the Steering Committee of the Center for the History of British Political Thought.

 Common Law and Enlightenment in England 1689-c.1750 (Woodbridge: Boydell & Brewer, 2013)

 Ed.
 History and Nation (Lewisburg: Bucknell University Press, 2006)

 Revolution by Degrees: James Tyrrell and Whig Political Thought in the Late Seventeenth Century (New York: Palgrave Macmillan, 2002)

 Articles and Book Chapters

 “A Broker’s Advice: Credit Networks and Mortgage Risk in the Eighteenth-Century Empire,” in Networks and Connections in Legal History, edited by Michael Lobban and Ian Williams, Cambridge: Cambridge University Press, 2020.

 “Crediting Women,” Droit & Philosophie, vol. XI, special issue Preuve, Droit de la Prevue et Democratie, Celine Roynier and Mathilde Unger eds., November 2019: 63-78.
 Paris: Dalloz.
 Winner of the Judith R. Walkowitz Prize for the best article on gender and sexuality studies in British culture, awarded by the North American Conference on British Studies, 2020 http://www.droitphilosophie.com/article/lecture/crediting-women-262